How to Sew a Ranger's Pride Quilt Block

 Yardage:

-I also think this would be an amazing scrappy quilt.
+This block also makes an amazing scrappy quilt.
 I would use one background fabric and then just dig into my scrap pile (piles actually!!).
 The quilt has lots of movement with the two types of pinwheels.

 I hope you have enjoyed this Ranger's Pride quilt block.
 If you like it and want to see more, just click HERE to sign up for my newsletter and receive a free PDF quilt pattern called "Chained Weathervane".